neodrama/github-drama/README.md

   reduces their anxiety and blood pressure.
 * They're embarrassed that they've been called out as being dramatic.

+### How do I find drama?
+Go into a GitHub project's issues, and sort by "Most commented" or "Most reactions".

 ### What qualifies as drama?
 There's no agreement on what's considered dramatic enough to be included in github-drama.
 Everyone has a different sense of humor.
 There are plenty